 Maryland offers a "State Park Passport" for both residents and non-residents.
 The pass is good for an entire calendar year and offers unlimited day-use entry for everyone in the vehicle to Maryland's state parks and Cedarville State Forest, unlimited boat launching at most facilities, and a 10 percent discount on state-operated concessions and boat rentals.

 Annual Motor Vehicle Permits are available at most State Parks and DNR Operation Service Centers.
-These permits give each vehicle's occupants access to any state park throughout the year except the three Mackinac Island Historic State Parks.
+These permits give each vehicle's occupants access to 100 state parks throughout the year.
 The passes are available to residents and non-residents.